kyma-project/busola/tests/integration/README.md

 ACC_AMP_TOKEN={YOUR_AMP_TOKEN} npm run test:accesibility:local
 ```

-### Run Accessibility tests in the test runner mode
+### Run Accessibility Tests in the Test Runner Mode

 To open the `tests runner`, pointing to a `local Busola` instance, use this command: